full control of your digital advertising. Try Free for 14 Days

 To dispel the most widespread misconception, we should emphasize that programmatic ad serving (or advertising) is a much broader concept than real-time bidding.

-In other words, yes, open programmatic auctions happen exclusively with the help of real-time bidding.
+In other words, yes, open programmatic auctions are conducted exclusively through real-time bidding.
 And no, you don’t need real time bidding for every programmatic auction type.

 • Open Auction – this is the type of auction that automatically comes to mind when someone mentions programmatic advertising.
 It allows independent advertisers to participate in it, and the bids are placed in real time.